Book of Emily

 “How’s that?”
 She replied in irritation.

-“You’re going to see just how good it feels to let go of this illusion of perfection.”
+“You’re going to see just how good it feels to let go of this need for perfection.”

 She bit firmly on her bottom lip.
 “How’s that supposed to be a gift?”

 With genuine curiosity he asked.
-“Tell me honestly Em, has this obsession with building the picture-perfect life made you any happier?”
+“Tell me honestly Em, has your obsession with building the picture-perfect life made you any happier?”

 Emily’s stomach sank as she considered the question.
 She bit her lip and shook her head.